For Xue Jing, 1991-2025

 — To make forgiveness possible

-Searching for the Big Dipper in the Southeast Asian sky
+Searching for the Big Dipper

 Tonight in the Bay Area I saw the Dipper again

-And I knew that nothing is lost —
+I knew nothing is lost —

 Your dream is safe with me; I am the part of you that survived